 The policies and suggested action items outlined in the Pedestrian Safety Action Plan serve as the initial steps to reduce the total number of regionwide pedestrian crashes; and, to comprehensively improve the level of safety and comfort across the MPA's pedestrian network.
 However, in order to improve safety and reduce the number of crashes and fatalities across the region it is essential for cities and counties to take action at the local level.
-To this aim, NCTCOG encourages the use of the PSAP as a guide to develop local pedestrian safety action plans, inclusive of locally significant safety corridors/networks, policies, action steps and measurable safety performance measures.
+While NCTCOG is the primary implementing agency for this Plan at the regional level, NCTCOG encourages the use of the PSAP as a guide to develop local pedestrian safety action plans, inclusive of locally significant safety corridors/networks, policies, action steps and measurable safety performance measures.
 There may be state and federal funding available for various projects in the future, however local capital investment programs and county bond programs should be the primary mechanism for allocating funds and systematically improving areas over time.